Artisanat

 Kimono yamato made in japan

-Other Japanese artisanal specialties
+Other Japanese craft specialties

-amulettes omamori
+omamori amulets

 Our craft, T-Lab POLE POLE

-arbres à bali, fabrication pole pole tlab
+trees in bali, pole pole tlab manufacturing

-fabrication tlab pole pole
+tlab pole pole manufacturing

-Find our 3 collections Pole Pole, Oyako And Dinosaurs.
+Find our 3 collections Pole Pole, Oyako and Dinosaurs.
 A minimalist decoration, 100% solid wood to give a relaxing and peaceful atmosphere in your living room or bedroom.

 À quoi ressemble une maison et une décoration